 Multiple Vulnerabilities in Google Android OS Could Allow for Remote Code Execution

-Multiple vulnerabilities have been discovered in the Google Android operating system (OS), the most severe of which could allow for arbitrary code execution.
+Multiple vulnerabilities have been discovered in Google Android OS, the most severe of which could allow for remote code execution.
 Android is an operating system developed by Google for mobile devices, including, but not limited to, smartphones, tablets, and watches.
-Successful exploitation of the most severe of these vulnerabilities could allow for arbitrary code execution within the context of a privileged process.
-Depending on the privileges associated with this application, an attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
-If this application has been configured to have fewer user rights on the system, exploitation of the most severe of these vulnerabilities could have less impact than if it was configured with administrative rights.
+Successful exploitation of the most severe of these vulnerabilities could allow for remote code execution.
+Depending on the privileges associated with the exploited component, an attacker could then install programs; view, change, or delete data; or create new accounts with full rights.

 There are currently no reports of these vulnerabilities being exploited in the wild.

-Multiple vulnerabilities have been discovered in Google Android OS, the most severe of which could allow for arbitrary code execution within the context of a privileged process.
-Details of these vulnerabilities are as follows:
+Multiple vulnerabilities have been discovered in Google Android OS, the most severe of which could allow for remote code execution in the context of the affected component.
+Following the MITRE ATT&CK framework, exploitation of these vulnerabilities can be classified as follows:

 We recommend the following actions be taken:

-- Apply appropriate updates by Google Android or mobile carriers to vulnerable systems, immediately after appropriate testing.
+- Apply appropriate patches provided by Google to vulnerable systems, immediately after appropriate testing.
+(M1051: Update Software)

 o Safeguard 7.1: Establish and Maintain a Vulnerability Management Process: Establish and maintain a documented vulnerability management process for enterprise assets.
 Review and update documentation annually, or when significant enterprise changes occur that could impact this Safeguard.